henrylee746/COMP3005FP/fitness-appc3005/README.md

 You can either directly access the deployment (easiest) [here](https://comp-3005-fp.vercel.app/):

-Or if you'd
+Or if you'd rather compile and run the production version yourself, you can follow the steps below.

-First, once you've cloned the repo, install all dependencies using:
+1. First, once you've cloned the repo, install all dependencies using:

 ```bash
 pnpm i